-The Best Restaurants in Regional Victoria
+The Best Restaurants in Regional Victoria Worth the Drive in 2026

 Feast on everything our multi-faceted landscapes have to offer at these unforgettable restaurants in regional Victoria.

 Regional Victoria does dining with a longer fuse.
-The produce arrives with dirt still clinging to its boots, the wine is often poured by someone who knows the vineyard by first name, and the meals feel stitched to their landscapes, surf-salted, orchard-sweet, woodsmoke-warm.
+The produce arrives with dirt still clinging to its boots, the wine is often poured by someone who knows the vineyard by first name, and the meals feel stitched to their landscapes: surf-salted, orchard-sweet, woodsmoke-warm.

 Ava Dining